TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: The Benchmarks

 \subsection{The \toksuite Evaluation Framework}

-\paragraph{Robustness} We evaluated models with \texttt{lm-eval}'s~\citep{eval-harness} byte-length normalized log-likelihood.
-For fair comparison among models with different baseline capabilities, we report relative accuracy drop for each model against its canonical performance within each category, computed as $\frac{\textrm{Acc}_{\text{can}} - \textrm{Acc}_{\text{pert}}}{\textrm{Acc}_{\text{can}}}$, where $\textrm{Acc}_{\text{can}}$ is the canonical accuracy and lower values indicate greater robustness.

-\paragraph{Intrinsic Tokenization Efficiency} We evaluate tokenizers' efficiency in compressing text from the five target languages using 10,000 parallel Flores200~\citep{nllb2022} samples with three metrics: 1) \emph{Subword fertility (SF)}: mean number of tokens per word, where lower values indicate less segmentation; (2) \emph{Parity}: cross-lingual fairness measured as the ratio of tokenized lengths $\frac{\lvert T(s_A)\rvert}{\lvert T(s_B) \rvert}$ for parallel sentences \citep{ali2024tokenizer}; (3) \emph{Proportion of continued words (PCW)}: fraction of words requiring multiple tokens \citep{rust2020good}.
+\paragraph{Robustness} We evaluate models with \texttt{lm-eval}'s~\citep{eval-harness} byte-length normalized log-likelihood.
+For fair comparison among models with different baseline capabilities, we report relative accuracy drop for each model against its canonical performance within each category, computed as $\frac{\textrm{Acc}_{\text{can}} - \textrm{Acc}_{\text{pert}}}{\textrm{Acc}_{\text{can}}}$, where $\textrm{Acc}_{\text{can}}$ is the canonical accuracy and lower values indicate greater robustness. \paragraph{Intrinsic Tokenization Efficiency} We evaluate tokenizers' efficiency in compressing text from the five target languages using 10,000 parallel Flores200~\citep{nllb2022} samples with three metrics: (1) \emph{Subword fertility (SF)}: mean number of tokens per word, where lower values indicate less segmentation; (2) \emph{Parity}: cross-lingual fairness measured as the ratio of tokenized lengths $\frac{\lvert T(s_A)\rvert}{\lvert T(s_B) \rvert}$ for parallel sentences \citep{ali2024tokenizer}; (3) \emph{Proportion of continued words (PCW)}: fraction of words requiring multiple tokens \citep{rust2020good}.
 See \cref{intrinsic-tokenizer-metrics} for detailed results.

+\paragraph{Statistical Validation:} We estimate the variability of the robustness metrics through a 10,000-trial bootstrap resampling, computing 95\% confidence intervals for all reported metrics.
+We also evaluate the statistical significance of pairwise performance differences via Wilcoxon signed-rank tests \citep{wilcoxon} with $\alpha = 0.05$ in Appendix ~\ref{sec:statistical-significance}.